tester4488/mc_qwen/README.md

 # mc_qwen
-TextEconder for qwen image edit with internal lanczos rescale  instead of area rescale.
+comfyui node TextEconder for qwen image edit with internal lanczos rescale  instead of area rescale.

 You can find in: